'Racist' And 'Shameful': How Other Countries Are Responding To Trump's Slur

 Though Altidor had not received direct comment from the Trump administration, he noted that "unfortunately we feel once again Haiti finds itself in the midst of a very negative narrative in the U.S."

-He added that Haitians had fought in the American Revolution, that it was a Haitian immigrant who has been credited as the "father of Chicago," and today "in many parts of the [U.S.], Haitians have been great contributors to this country."
+He added that Haitians had fought in the American Revolution, that it was a Haitian immigrant who has been credited as the "father of Chicago," and that today "in many parts of the [U.S.], Haitians have been great contributors to this country."

 "We're hoping this conversation would be an opportunity to address the Haiti conversation in the U.S. once and for all," Altidor said.
 "But we do regret what allegedly the president said about Haitians and other groups."